Mike has been an online writer for over eight years. His articles often focus on home repair and home maintenance.

 1. Insulate Hot Water Tank Lines

-Unless you have an on demand water heater, then you are basically keeping 40 to 80 gallons of water hot and sitting ready for your use.
-Much of the time this water isn't being used (think about all night long while you are sleeping, or all day while you are at work).
-Your hot water tank is insulated, and does it's best to hold onto the heat that you have spent money to create.
-Even the best tank is going to lose heat throughout this stagnant time though.
+Unless you have an on-demand water heater, then you are basically keeping 40 to 80 gallons of water hot and sitting ready for your use.
+Most of the time, this water isn't being used (all night long while you are sleeping, or all day while you are at work).
+Your hot water tank is insulated and does its best to hold onto the heat that you have spent money to create.
+But even the best tank is going to lose heat throughout this stagnant time.

 One often overlooked area where this heat loss occurs is though the water lines that come in (cold) and go out (hot) of the tank.
 Insulating these areas can keep more of that heat you've spend your money to create, in the tank where it belongs.